saasbook/hw-tdd-rspec/README.md

 3. Run `bundle exec rake db:migrate` to create the development database and apply database migrations.

-## Travis CI and Coveralls
+## Travis CI

-In this assignment you'll use [Travis](http://travis-ci.org) to continuously monitor your test coverage.
+In this assignment you'll use [Travis](http://travis-ci.org) to continuously monitor if your tests are passing.
 If you don't already have a free account at Travis, create one; then add your fork of this repo to the "watched repos".
 You will have to confirm on GitHub that Travis should be allowed access to your public repo; this allows Travis to be notified when any code pushes occur.

 The idea behind CI is simple: it can be set up to automatically run tasks related to testing and verification each time you push new code.